- What is rehabilitation engineering?

 What is rehabilitation engineering?

-Rehabilitation engineering is the use of engineering science and principles to 1) develop technological solutions and devices to assist individuals with disabilities, and 2) aid the recovery of physical and cognitive functions lost because of disease or injury.
+Rehabilitation engineering is the use of engineering principles to 1) develop technological solutions and devices to assist individuals with disabilities and 2) aid the recovery of physical and cognitive functions lost because of disease or injury.

-Rehabilitation engineers design and build devices and systems to meet a wide range of needs that can assist individuals with mobility, communication, hearing, vision, and cognition.
-These tools help people with day-to-day activities and tasks related to employment, independent living, and education.
+Rehabilitation engineers design and build devices and systems to meet a wide range of needs that can assist individuals with mobility, communication, hearing, vision and cognition.
+These tools help people with day-to-day activities related to employment, independent living and education.

-Rehabilitation engineering may involve relatively simple observations of how workers perform tasks, and then making accommodations to eliminate further injuries and discomfort.
-On the other end of the spectrum, more complex rehabilitation engineering is the design of sophisticated brain computer interfaces that allow a severely disabled individual to operate computers, and other assistive devices simply by thinking about the task they want to perform.
+Rehabilitation engineering may involve relatively simple observations of how individuals perform tasks, and making accommodations to eliminate further injuries and discomfort.
+On the other end of the spectrum, rehabilitation engineering includes sophisticated brain computer interfaces that allow a severely disabled individual to operate computers and other devices simply by thinking about the task they want to perform.

 How can future rehabilitation engineering research improve the quality of life for individuals?

-Ongoing research in rehabilitation engineering involves the design and development of new, innovative assistive devices.
-An important research area focuses on the development of new technologies and techniques for improved therapies that help people regain physical or cognitive functions lost because of disease or injury.
+Ongoing research in rehabilitation engineering involves the design and development of innovative technologies and techniques that can help people regain physical or cognitive functions.
 For example:

-- Rehabilitation robotics that involves the use of robots as therapy aids instead of solely as assistive devices.
-Intelligent rehabilitation robotics aids mobility training in individuals suffering from impaired movement, such as following a stroke.
+- Rehabilitation robotics, to use robots as therapy aids instead of solely as assistive devices.
+Smart rehabilitation robotics aid mobility training in individuals suffering from impaired movement, such as following a stroke.

 - Virtual rehabilitation, which uses virtual reality simulation exercises for physical and cognitive rehabilitation.
-Compared to conventional therapies, virtual rehabilitation can offer several advantages.
-It is entertaining and motivates patients.
-It provides objective measures such as range of motion or game scores that can be stored on the computer operating the simulation.
-The virtual exercises can be performed at home by a patient and monitored by a therapist over the Internet (known as tele-rehabilitation), which offers convenience as well as reduced costs.
+These tools are entertaining, motivate patients to exercise, and provide objective measures such as range of motion.
+The exercises can be performed at home by a patient and monitored by a therapist over the Internet (known as tele-rehabilitation), which offers convenience as well as reduced costs.

-- Improved prosthetics, such as smarter artificial legs.
+- Physical prosthetics, such as smarter artificial legs with powered ankles, exoskeletons, dextrous upper limbs and hands.
 This is an area where researchers continue to make advances in design and function to better mimic natural limb movement and user intent.